Gorthin/adrian88szymanski/README.md

 Worked with:
 - Python 3.x
 - Django 2.x
+- HTML
 - GIT

 Other module:
 Pygame, matplotlib, plotly, os.path, requests, BeautifulShop, selenium, OPENPYXL, PyPDF2, python-docx, JSON, csv, time, datatime, SMTP, pillow, pyautogui

 Other: Linux, Bash, PyCharm.

 My goal:
-- Back-End (Python) Developer or Software Terster
+- Back-End (Python) Developer or Software Tester

 I am currently learning: application testing using Robot Framework module.
+I am interested in Machine Learning and AI.

 I am comfortable working with Linux operating system and terminal writing simple scripts (Bash).
 I am looking to start a career as a software developer or tester using the Python language.

+Also:

 I am a professional mechanical engineer.
 I love the complexity and beauty of engineering.
 I like challenges and learning new things.
 I try my best to understand the problems I am solving.
 I'm always looking for a challenge.
 I love solving difficult problems and learning new things at the same time.